Getting a Mortgage For a Hotel

 How much your mortgage will cost

-Understanding hotel mortgage rates is important, but for day to day financial planning you’ll need to know how your rate translates into monthly repayments.
+Understanding hotel mortgage rates is important, but you’ll need to know how your rate translates into monthly repayments for day-to-day financial planning.

-Enter a few key details about your loan into our hotel mortgage calculator to work out how much you will be repaying.
-You can adjust the loan amount, rate and term to see the impact this could have on monthly affordability.
+Enter a few key details about your loan into our hotel mortgage calculator to calculate your repayment amount.
+You can also adjust the loan amount, rate, and term to see the impact this could have on monthly affordability.

 Hotel Mortgage Calculator